Skip to content

 Template FAQ

-Common questions about using and generating a student Assessment Rubric.
+Common questions about downloading and generating a student assessment rubric template.

 Using This Template

-A: A student Assessment Rubric is a structured document for grading rubric for [assignment type] with criteria levels.
+A: A student assessment rubric template is a structured document for grading rubric for [assignment type] with criteria levels.